JudeanPF/judeanpf.github.io/_posts/2015-07-27-Apartheid-Law-vs-Israeli-Law.md

 ####South Africa

-**[Bantu Education Act, Act No 47 of 1953*](https://en.wikipedia.org/wiki/Bantu_Education_Act,_1953)** - Established a Black Education Department in the Department of Native Affairs which would compile a curriculum that suited the "nature and requirements of the black people".
+**[Bantu Education Act, Act No 47 of 1953](https://en.wikipedia.org/wiki/Bantu_Education_Act,_1953)** - Established a Black Education Department in the Department of Native Affairs which would compile a curriculum that suited the "nature and requirements of the black people".
 The author of the legislation, Dr Hendrik Verwoerd (then Minister of Native Affairs, later Prime Minister), stated that **its aim was to prevent Africans receiving an education that would lead them to aspire to positions they wouldn't be allowed to hold in society**.
-Instead Africans were to receive an education designed to provide them with skills to serve their own people in the homelands or to work in labouring jobs under whites.|asdfasdfasd|
+Instead Africans were to receive an education designed to provide them with skills to serve their own people in the homelands or to work in labouring jobs under whites.

 ####Israel